graalvm/workshops/vscode-tools-for-micronaut/README.md

 ### Connect to a database

-We first need to add a connection to a databse to our project.
-There are a number of benefits to doing this:
+We first need to add a connection to a database to our project.
+There are several benefits to doing this:

 1. When we run our application the connection properties will be injected into the application for us, so we don't need to specify any database connection details in properties files or as environment variables.
-2. The database connection details will be stored securely.
+2. The database connection details are stored securely.
-3. We are able to browse the schema of the database and generate Micronaut Data models from it.
+3. We can browse the schema of the database and generate Micronaut Data models from it.

 Open the File Explorer View to reveal the `DATABASES` panel, seen below.